Just-Natsuki-Team/NatsukiModDev/README.md

 #### `splash.rpy`

 This splash screen is the first thing that Renpy will show the player.
 Also defines a lot of the behavior when first loading the game, such as checking for character files and jumping to scenes currently in progress.

+#### `script-ch30.rpy`

+This is the MAIN script for everything in Natsuki's room.
+Dialogue and code.

+#### `script-menus.rpy`

+This is for every in game menu used in JN.
+Like dialogue and extras and dates.
+This ISNT every menu OUTSIDE of normal gameplay like settings or the like.

+#### `Any of the script-(blank)date.rpys`

+These are for each of the dates you can go to in JN.
+They don't each need their own explanation.

+#### `zz_hotkey_buttons.rpy`

+This one is in advanced scripts.
+It controlls the buttons and overall interface of JN beyond the normal game's.